-Los Lunas is a somewhat small village located in the state of New Mexico.
-With a population of 15,336 people and nine constituent neighborhoods, Los Lunas is the 13th largest community in New Mexico.
+Los Lunas is a medium-sized village located in the state of New Mexico.
+With a population of 17,242 people and 13 constituent neighborhoods, Los Lunas is the 12th largest community in New Mexico.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Los Lunas is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Los Lunas is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Los Lunas who work in office and administrative support (20.83%), sales jobs (11.63%), and management occupations (10.11%).
+Unlike some villages, Los Lunas isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Los Lunas are a mix of both white- and blue-collar jobs.
+Overall, Los Lunas is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Los Lunas who work in office and administrative support (13.20%), management occupations (9.50%), and sales jobs (7.50%).

-The education level of Los Lunas citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.49% of adults 25 and older in Los Lunas have a college degree.
+The population of Los Lunas overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Los Lunas, 24.42% have at least a bachelor's degree.

-Los Lunas is a very ethnically-diverse village.
+Los Lunas is an extremely ethnically-diverse village.
 The people who call Los Lunas home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Los Lunas residents report their race to be White, followed by Native American.
-Los Lunas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 57.87% of the village’s residents.
-Important ancestries of people in Los Lunas include Irish, English, Polish, and Dutch.
+People of Hispanic or Latino origin are the most prevalent group in Los Lunas, accounting for 59.14% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Los Lunas residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Los Lunas include English, German, Irish, Polish, and Scots-Irish.

 The most common language spoken in Los Lunas is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Polish.